-Gossip, Backstabbing, being an asshole
+Gossip, Backstabbing, and being an asshole

 Participation in our own backstabbing is the result of our desire to be accepted and our reciprocal fear of being rejected by potential perpetrators and messengers when we confront them with what we believe or know to be true. – Jerry B. Harvey

-I HATE that question and feel that team building & leadership consultants and coaches who ask it should hang their heads and turn in their copy Drucker’s Effective Executive…
+I HATE that question and feel that team building & leadership consultants and coaches who ask it should hang their heads and turn in their copy of Drucker’s Effective Executive…

-And as Harvey writes
+And as Harvey writes.

-“How come every time I get stabbed in the back my fingerprints are on the knife?”
+“How come every time I get stabbed in the back, my fingerprints are on the knife?”